dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-04-14-comic_strip_inspiration.md

 and silently invigorate their products and other offerings.
-Places that at some point are being overrun from competition and their only chance of survival is to hire expensive consultants, places that still use IBM's DB2 in a world with lots NoSQL with the RDBMS space ruled by PostGres and MyMariaSQL, wondering why people do not want to join their company and their only hope is to recruit graduates with a huge debt or poor immigrants.
+Places that at some point are being overrun from competition and their only chance of survival is to hire expensive consultants, places that still use IBM's DB2 in a world with lots NoSQL with the RDBMS space ruled by PostGreSQL and MyMariaSQL, wondering why people do not want to join their company and their only hope is to recruit graduates with a huge debt or poor immigrants.